jestersimpps/pockettrader/readme.md

 Pocket Trader is a progressive web app that installs on your phone by adding it to the home screen.
 The app enables you to trade crypto from your smartphone on multiple exchanges.
 Currently implemented are: bittrex, poloniex, kraken and binance.
 All data is stored locally on your phone.
 This means the app is GDPR compliant, distributed and secure.

+The app is built with Stencil, a web components framework that is also used by the people at Ionic for their Ionic v4.

 [![pockettrader](http://img.youtube.com/vi/AlKLlJV97tM/0.jpg)](http://www.youtube.com/watch?v=AlKLlJV97tM)